 Discover the latest software purchases and digital transformation initiatives being undertaken by ArcBest and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 13000 ArcBest employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that ArcBest has purchased the following applications: IBM Watson Talent Frameworks for in 2016, Avature ATS for in 2014 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that ArcBest has purchased the following applications: IBM Watson Talent Frameworks for Recruiting in 2016, Microsoft Excel for Content Management in 2015, Avature ATS for Applicant Tracking System in 2014 and the related IT decision-makers and key stakeholders.

 About the Customer

 ArcBest delivers integrated logistics solutions for a variety of supply chain challenges.
 Its offerings include less-than-truckload services via the ABF Freight network, ground expedites solutions through Panther Premium Logistics, household moving under the U-Pack brand and vehicle maintenance and repair from FleetNet America.

 ArcBest selected IBM Watson Talent Frameworks, a library of industry-specific job profiles that helps enterprises define, develop and hire people with the necessary skills for success.
 Based on 30 years of industry research, the solution outlines responsibilities, competencies and functional and technical skills, as well as suggested interview questions and coaching tips for managers.

 The company started with a pilot project in which its regional vice presidents—responsible for more than 9,000 employees-would coach its field leaders.
 Working with Cornerstone, ArcBest met with its leaders to uncover the skills, competencies, and behaviors that made them in top performers in their roles and then customized the descriptions for the roles in IBM Watson Talent Frameworks.